 4. Register well in advance.
 Some test dates and test centers fill up, and also registration deadlines are earlier than you might think.
 Registering well in advance will allow you to get the most convenient or ideal testing center.
 If you need to move your registration, you can, but you can’t add in a registration to a test date that is late or full.

 After you have a great plan for standardized testing, move on to make a plan for your college visits.

 1. Start near home.
 Identify 2-3 colleges near you that you could visit but only miss a teacher workday, or a half day of school.
 Try to see different types of schools, and do these as soon as possible to help inform other visits.

 2. Look at your existing travel schedule and breaks.
 Are there holidays from school that would allow you to see colleges without missing too much school?
-You can access our college map to search for colleges and also see where they are in relation to each other as you plan.
+Using this link, you can find colleges listed by state.

 3. Book visits well in advance.
 In my experience, almost all normal school holidays fill up at some schools – holidays like Presidents Day, spring break, etc. get booked up early with students and parents.
 You need to register with the admissions office to do an information session and a tour in order to have your name in the register as having been on campus.
 Check out our guest blog from a former Dean of Admissions to get more advice on college visits.

 In conclusion, you should literally be looking at a calendar of the spring semester and plotting out where you will be able to take tests and visit colleges.
 I push my students to do more visiting and testing than they might do on their own, but when they get to 12th grade, they see why!
 If you are applying Early Action or Early Decision somewhere, you need to land in the fall of 12th grade with a solid set of test scores and a good idea of what you might want in a college.